Investing In Your Success

 Vet school tuition varies by institution and can be obtained by checking the website information at each of your applicable schools.

-We encourage you to review Ross Vet School tuition and fees for U.S. pricing or request more information for our Canadian and International Student Price Plan.
+We encourage you to review Ross Vet School tuition and fees for U.S. pricing and non-U.S. pricing for our Canadian and International Student Price Plan.
 Your cost of living expenses is separate from this cost and averages about USD 750 per month in rent plus your variable expenses.

 Financial aid options are available for vet school tuition.
 Get help paying for vet school by filling out your Free Application for Federal Student Aid (FAFSA®).